JonathanW82/coffee/README.md

 # Gaggia Classic Espresso Machine Upgrade.

-These files make up a complete program to run on an Arduino with a rotary encoder and a solid-state relay!
-The menu system enables you to change target temperatures and access cleaning programs, while the PID controls the heater whether to heat coffee or produce steam!
+These files make up a complete program to run on an Arduino with a rotary encoder and a solid-state relay, The menu system enables you to change target temperatures and access cleaning programs, while the PID controls the heater whether to heat coffee or produce steam!